Quantum Fokker-Planck Master Equation with general signal filtering: A QFPME with general filtering

 Motivated by the linear model of the low-pass filter, we propose a generalization of the QFPME by considering a set $\{ G_k(t) \}_{k=1}^n$ of $n$ signals that are related by a linear system of stochastic ODEs:

 with, ${\bf G} = (G_1,\dotsc,G_n)^T$.
-The matrix $M_{kj}$ and the vector ${\bf b} = (b_1,\dotsc,b_n)^T$ specify a particular model of the measurement outcome.
+The matrix $M_{kj}$ and the vector ${\bf b} = (b_1,\dotsc,b_n)^T$ specify a particular model of the {processing of the measurement signal}.
 As it will be clear in the next section, with examples of particular models, the signal ${\bf G}$ corresponds to a multi-dimensional processing of the noisy signal $z(t)$, as depicted in Fig.~\ref{fig:G-signal}.

-The signal ${\bf G}'(t)$ can be used to apply nonlinear feedback by the action of changing the Hamiltonian $\hat{H}(t) = \hat{H}({\bf G}'(t))$ as a function of the measurement outcome.
+The signal ${\bf G}(t)$ can be used to apply nonlinear feedback by the action of changing the Hamiltonian $\hat{H}(t) = \hat{H}({\bf G}(t))$ as a function of the measurement outcome.
 The function $\hat{H}({\bf G})$ defines the feedback, i.e. a pre-determined rule on how the dynamics will be modified based on the measurement signal.

 To connect the evolution of the measurement outcome(s) signal(s) to the quantum dynamics in Eq.~\eqref{eq:belavkin}, let's define the joint distribution of the quantum state and the measurement signals over the ensemble of the noise: